 Heck horses were developed by Lutz and Heinz Heck in Germany and Poland.
 The Heck brothers bred back the mixed descendants of Tarpans and domesticated horses with other “primitive” horses that resembled Tarpans.
 Lacking the knowledge of DNA, they matched visual traits, such as build, dorsal stripes, black barring on the lower legs, and their tan-gray color called mouse dun (grulla).
 Heck Tarpan horses were moved around Europe during WWII to escape bombing.
 From 1952 through 1956, the nephew of Lutz Heck brought Heck Tarpan horses from the Tierpark Hellabrunn in Munich to the Brookfield Zoo in Chicago and New York’s Catskill Game Farm, the second of which he later directed.
 Some of the Heck Tarpan horse offspring were sent to other zoos.
 When they were distributed by zoos to private hands, Ellen Thrall, a Tarpan specialist at the zoo in Atlanta, traced as many as she could and published the only known studbook for these horses in 1975.
 She was considered the foremost authority until her death in 1997.
 After her death, several individuals assumed the breeding and recording of Heck line Tarpan horses until the early 2000s, when a number of them were transferred to Rare Breeds in Canada.
 We have been able to identify some of the breeders and owners who were active with Heck line Tarpan horses from the early 2000s in the US and Canada.
 Any information about these horses is vastly appreciated and sought.

 In the US, Harry Hegardt developed a Tarpan horse from the traits found in American mustangs originally brought by Spanish conquistadors.
 An article suggests he introduced a Polish Konik into his breeding effort (FARM SHOW Magazine 2003).
 Gordon and Lenette Stroebel continued Hegardt’s work from the 1990s.
 THCP supported the rescue of the current Stroebel herd of 31 Tarpan horses in early 2023.
+Joan Steelhammer, Krisstie Shockey, Late Beardsley, Don Shurtleff, and others have been instrumental in placing members of this herd and keeping them safe.

 We are aware of, and are seeking to connect with private individuals, zoological parks, and wildlife reserves that maintain small herds of Heck horses and Koniks in Europe, including the Netherlands, Latvia, Germany, France, Poland, and Belarus.
 In 2022, we contributed to rescue of Eurasian horses and Ukrainian Tarpans in the Carpathian mountains.